05 Jun Biomechanics of The Olympic Snatch

 - The hips, knees, and ankles all reach their maximum angular displacements within 40ms of each other during the 2nd pull.
 This is referred to as triple extension because all three joints of the lower extremity are at the maximum extension.

 - Hip, knee, and ankle velocities are also the highest during the 2nd pull.

 - A large amount of power is generated during the triple extension, and this is why the snatch is so popular with sports training because it is very similar to the movements seen in a variety of sports (Gourgoulis, 2000).

 - The maximum barbell height should be about 70% of lifter’s height.

 - Drop distance of elite Greek weightlifters was 11.3% of maximum barbell vertical height.

 - Barbell pulled towards lifter during the first pull and transition (Gourgoulis, 2000).

 Joint Moments and Power

-- Plantar flexors had largest joint moments and contribute to 10% of the barbell’s maximum velocity.
+- Plantar flexors had the largest joint moments and contributed to 10% of the barbell’s maximum velocity.

 Work and Power